squire48/rrampaer.github.io/_posts/2016-11-26-twitter-bot.md

 ## How to harness social media's data to create (almost-always-useless) bots?

-### Perform a periodic check of Strava's segments' leaderboards
+### Example here: perform a periodic check of Strava's segments' leaderboards

 {% highlight python linenos %}